 A Solution to Mechanical (Sieving) Particle Size Analysis of Micron Sized Particles

 The Sonic Sifter performs particle separation as small as 3μm (microns).
 It does this by applying a vertical air column, oscillating at 60 times per second.
-This air column “tires” or lifts the particle off the sieve surface.
+This air column “tries” or lifts the particles off the sieve surface.
 A vertical mechanical pulse is added.
 This pulse shears agglomerates and reorients the particles in the air column.
 This particle sifter deals with the following problems:

 The ability to adjust power levels facilitates test settings that match different densities and other special characteristics of the test sample.